 Crate training success relies on consistency.

-In an ideal world, you would have taken a week or two off work in order to focus your full attention on adjusting your beagle puppy to their new life.
+In an ideal world, you would have taken a week or two off work in order to focus your full attention on adjusting your beagle puppy to its new life.

 In reality, this cannot always be achieved, however, there should be someone available all of the time for the first week your puppy arrives home.